 Abilify can be taken with or without food.

+Remove an orally disintegrating tablet from the package only when you are ready to take the medicine.
+Place the tablet in your mouth and allow it to dissolve, without chewing.
 Swallow several times as the tablet dissolves.
-If desired, you may drink liquid to help swallow the dissolved tablet.
+If needed, you may drink liquid to help swallow the dissolved tablet.

 What happens if I miss a dose?